 I grew up in England and the US, and then lived in Sydney, Australia for more than 20 years, working as a book, magazine and web editor and writer.
 I’ve more than two decades of publishing experience and am the former editor of Gourmet Traveller WINE magazine.

 I had always written – terrible poetry, short stories and angst-ridden diaries – and have an enduring love of books and stories.
 I remember being so hungry for words that I would scour the cereal packets over breakfast and prowl my parents’ bookshelves in search of something new to read.

-Ironically, when I changed jobs, it was almost always in pursuit of more writing, until finally I gathered my courage and began to write fiction.
-I am the author of Rose’s Vintage (2016), and Angel’s Share (2017), both set in the lush vineyards of the imaginary Australian Shingle Valley.
+Ironically, when I changed jobs, it was almost always in pursuit of more writing, until finally I gathered my courage and began to write fiction – something I thought only people far cleverer than me could do.
+I am somewhat astonished that I am now the author of five novels.

+Rose’s Vintage and Angel’s Share are both contemporary love stories, set in the lush vineyards of the imaginary Shingle Valley.